 - Governing Body

-- > SEND Governor
+- SEND Governor

-- Headteacher
+- > Headteacher

 - Deputy Head

 - Inclusion/Welfare Manager

 - Special Educational Needs Coordinators (SENCO)

 - Class teacher

-The named SEND co-ordinators for the school are Mrs F Ahmad, for Early Years, Foundation Stage and Key Stage 1 and Mrs C Wood, for Key Stage 2.
+The named Inclusion Manager for the school is Helen Hadaway.
+The SEND coordinators for the school are Mrs F Ahmad, for Early Years, Foundation Stage, Nursery and Key Stage 1 and Mrs C Wood, for Key Stage 2.
 A member of the Governing body takes a special interest in SEND, Mrs Lisa Nash, although the Governing Body as a whole is responsible for making provision for pupils with special educational needs.